Academy of the Holy Names (Albany, New York): History

 Academy of the Holy Names has been a preparatory school in the Albany area for over a century, having first opened its doors as the Academy of Notre Dame on September 10, 1884.

 The school was first located on Hamilton Street in Albany, but less than a year after its opening, the Sisters of the Holy Names of Jesus and Mary purchased property at 628 Madison Avenue and began preparations to move the academy.
 By June 1890, Regents examinations had been given for the first time, and three students had become the first graduating class.
 It was not until 1899 that the academy established by the Sisters became known as The Academy of the Holy Names.

 In 1922, the Sisters purchased the Hennessey Farm on New Scotland Road, but it was not until 1957 that a school building was placed on the property.
 In that year, the Sisters opened a new high school building for grades 9 through 12 at 1075 New Scotland Road.
 The Madison Avenue building still housed the grade school and junior high.
+The Primary School moved to New scotland Road in 1968.
+Kindergarten was added in 1968 and Pre-K was added in 1991.

 In January 2016, it was announced that Academy of the Holy Names would discontinue Pre-K through 5th grade education at the end of the 2015–2016 academic year due to declining enrollment.
 Academy of the Holy Names continues to flourish as a 6-12th grade institution.